 This Belkin adapter solves the issue of being able to charge your phone while listening to music using headphones.

-Beware, though - this doesn't have a 3.5mm headphone jack (Belkin does offer that as well for £29.99/US$32.94, but we have not tested it), it's just to plug in and charge via Lightning while using the bundled Lightning EarPods.
-You could always use the bundled Apple adapter to use normal headphones though.
-But that would be mental.
-It's also an expensive accessory.
+Beware, though - this doesn't have a 3.5mm headphone jack (Belkin does offer that as well for £28.29/US$34.99, but we have not tested it), it's just to plug in and charge via Lightning while using the bundled Lightning headphones.
+We hope that Belkin will add the option to do both at the same time.

 Naturally with small accessories like this, there is already a raft of third-party adapters.
 Here is one.
 It does what the Apple one does and costs less.

 Apple's adapter has been criticised for poor sound quality, and also for being incompatible with many headphones and headsets.
 So if you've spent a fair bit of money on some high-quality headphones then it's worthwhile looking for an alternative that provides better sound, such as the FiiO i1.